-The procedure before the Federal Administrative Court (Bundesverwaltungsgericht, BVwG) is regulated by the Asylum Act, the BFA Procedures Act (BFA-VG), by the General Administrative Procedures Act and the Federal Administrative Court Act (VwGVG).
+The procedure before the Federal Administrative Court (Bundesverwaltungsgericht, BVwG) is regulated by the Asylum Act, the BFA Procedures Act (BFA-VG), by the General Administrative Procedures Act and the Federal Administrative Court Act (VwGVG).9

 The Asylum Act contains norms on the granting of international protection, expulsion procedures in connection with the rejection or dismissal of applications, provisions on the rejection of applications due to the existence of a "safe third country" or to the responsibility of another state according to the Dublin Regulation, norms on family reunification procedures and on airport procedures.
-In 2016, "special
+In 2016, "special provisions to maintain public order during border checks" were added to the Asylum Act.
+It allows the Ministry of Interior to issue a decree that would enable the authorities to not examine asylum applications on the merits.
+This raised a big public debate about the potential introduction of a 'quota' of asylum claims per year which would trigger the issuance of a decree once it is reached.
+However, no consensus was

-BFA, Brochure, available at: https://bit.ly/2kjwRUC.
+6 BFA, Brochure, available at: https://bit.ly/2kjwRUC.

-Ministry of Interior, Answer to parliamentary request 4887/AB XXVII.
-GP, 12 March January 2021, available in German at: https://bit.ly/3eABrHM.
+Ministry of Interior, Answer to parliamentary request 9531/AB XXVII.
+GP, 11 April 2022.